-Participation in athletics serves a valuable role in the development of children.
-Aspects of teamwork, dedication, discipline, physical fitness, and self-esteem all contribute to their overall growth.
-The RAF Lakenheath Youth Sports Program values the significance and strives to offer quality programs.
+Participation in athletics plays a valuable role in the development of children.
+Aspects of teamwork, dedication, discipline, physical fitness, selfesteem, and fair play all contribute to the overall growth of children.
+The RAF Lakenheath Youth Sports Program takes this responsibility seriously and strives to offer quality programs, which will aid in this development.